pyfsi/coconut/examples/post_processing/post_processing.md

 	pp.print_info()
 	```

+- The method `get_data()` returns a copy of the data in the pickle file.

+- The method `get_residual_history()` returns a copy of the list of coupling residuals (nested list, which contains for each time step a list of the coupling residuals of that time step).

+- The method `get_coupling_iterations()` returns a copy of the list of the number of coupling iterations per time step.

 - The method  `add_subset(**kwargs)` allows to create and add a subset of selected points and/or time steps.
 	This will prove useful for extracting data and making plots or animations.
 	It requires several keyword arguments as detailed by the [`SubSet` documentation](#the-class-subset).
 	Multiple `SubSets` can be added.
     A list containing the added `SubSets` can be accessed through the `get_subsets()` method.

 ## The class SubSet